juancho85/docker-stack-this/traefik-manager-noacme/README.md

 ## Introduction
-This project will run those services in just one copy paste command:
+This project will run those services (Traefik, Portainer, Nginx, Caddy, Whoami, WordPress) in one simple copy-paste command:

-- Traefik
-- Portainer
-- WordPress
-- Nginx
-- Caddy
-- Whoami

-#### What’s special about this directory
+#### Anything special about this mono repo?
-This stack does not use ACME (TLS).
+- This stack does not use ACME (TLS).

-I decided to work on this as I still have issues in the project `traefik-manager` which use ACME.
+- I decided to work on this as I still have issues in the project `traefik-manager` which use ACME.

 ## Time to deploy
 1. Go to http://labs.play-with-docker.com/